blakeharrison-ai/time-stamp-on-my-thesis-direction-phd/README.md

 Going to need to put together clear visuals and references to existing literature intro I think for the slides.

-Also relevant https://cirl.lcsr.jhu.edu/research/hmm/datasets/jigsaws_release/ and https://github.com/NVIDIA-Medtech/Cosmos-H-Surgical.
-I have a partial PoC demo but am working on getting my paper drafted / results for Friday present.
-Will post demo for this tomorrow / slides.
+Also relevant: https://cirl.lcsr.jhu.edu/research/hmm/datasets/jigsaws_release/ and https://github.com/NVIDIA-Medtech/Cosmos-H-Surgical.
+I have a partial PoC demo, but am working on getting my paper drafted / results ready for Friday’s presentation.
+Will post the demo tomorrow along with slides.
+If we go the simulation-generation route, my approach could also use language instructions to condition the generation.

 # time-stamp-on-my-thesis-direction-phd
 Title: Open-Ended Embodied Imitation Learning: An Offline-to-Online Approximate Dynamic Programming Perspective